What Is an NDA and When Do You Need One

 Include: Narrowly defined confidential information focused on the pitch materials, short duration (1–2 years), carve-out for information the investor already knew.

 Creating an enforceable NDA does not require a law degree.
-Follow these steps:
+For a detailed walkthrough, see how to create an NDA without a lawyer.
+Here are the essential steps:

 Step 1: Identify the Parties